trussworks/research-design-playbook/README.md

 - Start your local environment using `bundle exec jekyll serve`
 - Navigate to `localhost:4000` and enjoy!

 Woohoo!
 Great job!
-If you run into any trouble or have questions, please reach out to Mariesa (design) or Moncef (engineering).
+If you run into any trouble or have questions, please reach out to Josh (design).